Buying a car? Here’s everything you need to know about the stamp duty that applies to your new set of wheels.

 What is motor vehicle stamp duty?

-Stamp duty is a tax you need to pay whenever you buy a car.
-Imposed by state governments, it applies regardless of whether you are buying a new or used vehicle.
+Stamp duty is a tax you need to pay whenever you buy a car, regardless of whether you're buying a new or used vehicle.

 But why do you need to pay it?
 Stamp duty is designed to cover the cost of transferring registration of a vehicle, so you’ll need to factor this expense into your calculations regardless of whether you buy your next set of wheels from a dealer or a private seller.